Iran on course to exceed nuclear pact limit within days: diplomats

 Iran says it cannot negotiate further unless the United States observes the existing agreement and lifts sanctions.

 Tehran says Washington would be to blame if it ends up breaching the limit on uranium stockpiles, since the deal allows it to sell excess uranium abroad to reduce its holdings, but U.S. sanctions have prevented this.
 It has set a separate deadline of July 7 when it could breach another major threshold, on the level of purity of uranium it has enriched.

+The consequences of any Iranian violation would be difficult to predict.
+Breaches could be reversed by shipping material out of Iran or blending it with uranium that has not been enriched.

+“If the Iranians exceed the limit, for the Europeans it will not be game over, it will be game on,” said Jon Alterman, director of the Middle East Program at the Center for Strategic and International Studies think tank in Washington.
+“The Europeans will see this as a discrete task to try to reverse.”

-Additional reporting by Christopher Gallagher in Tokyo; Writing by Peter Graff; Editing by Jon Boyle
+Additional reporting by Christopher Gallagher in Tokyo and Arshad Mohammed in Washington, Writing by Peter Graff; Editing by Jon Boyle, William Maclean